jgyates/genmon/README.md

     Ability to set exercise time and set generator time (email and command line only)

 ## Testing
 This software was written by one person with access to one generator.
 The model used for testing and development is a liquid cooled model.
-The software was written with every intention of working on liquid and air-cooled models with the Evolution controller however the author has not tested all scenarios.
+The software was written with every intention of working on liquid and air-cooled models with the Evolution or Nexus controller however the author has not tested all scenarios.

 ## Known Issues:
 Some code exist for remotely starting the generator and remotely activating the transfer switch, however this is highly experimental.
 Additional work is needed before this functionality is fully enabled.

 The ability to determine the hours the generator has run is enabled in the code, however the ability to read the backup vs exercise time (backup + exercise = total run hours) is not implimented.

-The Controller contains a register that should hold details about the model of the generator.
+The Evolution Controller contains a register that should hold details about the model of the generator.
 My controller was replaced and as a result, the register on my system has not been properly initialized.
 I would need feedback from other people to determine the format of this register.

+Nexus Controllers are currently supported however the functionality is reduced due to the Nexus Controller supporting fewer features and I have not fully reverse engineered the Nexus Modbus Registers.
+On Nexus Controllers the ability to detect battery charging, transfer switch state, read the alarm log, and set the exercise time is not functional.
+All other functionality support by the genmon.py and the Nexus controller should work as expected.

 While a large amount of functionality is included in this software, some items may be missing.
 The Evolution Controller has the concept of alarm log entries and alarm codes.
 Alarm log entries are the collection of the time, date and a description of a give alarm along with an alarm code.
 Alarm codes are a 4 digit number that corresponds to a specific alarm condition.
 The alarm codes and the alarm log may not display every alarm log entry properly in the user interface.
 I have attempted to decode these values and according to the documentation I have decoded many, if not most, of them.
 If you run into a situation where the one of the logs entries or values returned reports and unknown value feel free to let me know.
 Generally this can be easily resolved by sending the decoded log values supplied in the email or web interface and a picture of the corresponding log entry (match the time and date and alarm code) from the Evolution Controller.
 This really comes down to a list of numbers that correspond to displayed strings in the Evolution Controller firmware.
 My generator only has a finite set of alarm log entries so not every string displayed may be decoded my genmon.py.
 The alarm conditions and alarm codes are in the file ALARMS.txt.
 The list of alarm codes was taken from the Generac documentation so this list is likely close to complete however the short description of the alarm contained in the alarm log may need input from others to complete.